After watching the latest trailer of the Steve Jobs movie, I can’t wait to watch it.

 At that time Sculley was working at Pepsi.
 In the book, it is revealed how hard Steve Jobs was trying to win him over as the new CEO of Apple.
 Jobs finally sealed the deal by asking this question.
 When someone asks a question like that, it is hard to refuse such a compelling vision.

-Right from the moment, Apple was created, Steve Jobs’ vision was not to just sell computers – but to give every person the opportunity to improve their lives.
+Right from the moment, Apple was created, Steve Jobs’ vision was not to just sell computers – but to allow every person to improve their lives.

 One thing you will read in any Leadership book is about the power of vision.
 Having a strong vision is important whether you are a leader or not.
 A vision gives provides you a strong pull towards the future.

 However, having a strong sense of purpose magnifies your commitment to what you are doing even stronger.
-It becomes a sort of a calling.
+It becomes a sort of calling.

 Right from the beginning Jobs inspired his early employees to build things that their customers would love to own.
 He wanted the computer (Mac) to be an extension of the end-user.
 So, the customers can feel a stronger connection to the product.